On Erd\H{o}s-Ko-Rado for random hypergraphs II: Main point

-For the proof of \eqref{toshow3} we will bound the probability that $\Q$ occurs at our given $x$ with specified sizes of $A$ and $G_A$, and then sum over possibilities for these sizes.
+For the proof of \eqref{toshow3} we will bound the probability that $\Q$ occurs at our given $x$ with specified sizes of $[A^x(\h)]$ and $G^x(\h)$ (so of $A$ and $G_A$ if we take $A=[A^x(\h)]$), and then sum over possibilities for these sizes.
 (Of course we need a bound $o(1/n)$ since we must eventually sum over $x$.)
-Thus we assume throughout that we have fixed $a,g$ with \beq{dxa''} \gd:=(g-a)/a > 1/(3k), \enq and write $\A=\A(a,g)$ for the set of $A$'s satisfying \beq{Ahyps} \mbox{$A$ is closed and 2-linked, $|A|=a$ and $|G_A|=g$}. \enq
+Thus we assume throughout that we have fixed $a,g$ with \beq{dxa''} \gd:=(g-a)/a > \max\{1/(3k), (\log 2/k)\log_2(N/(2a))\} \enq (with the second term in the max again given by Proposition~\ref{KKProp}), and write $\A=\A(a,g)$ for the set of $A$'s satisfying \beq{Ahyps} \mbox{$A$ is closed and 2-linked, $|A|=a$ and $|G_A|=g$}. \enq Notice that for $A\in \A$ we have